warren-gates/code-creator/docs/index.md

 Stores the Velocity template text directly

 #### Velocity Template
-Refers to an external template resource such as a file.
+Refers to an external template file resource.
 Requires that an additional ResourceLoader be [configured](#velocity-settings).
+When using an external file, the Resource Name specified in the settings dialog is the path of the file relative to the resource loader path specified in the [Velocity Properties](#velocity-settings).
+As an example, assuming the Velocity Properties shown below, for a template file whose full path is '/path/to/your/template/directory/sometemplate.vm', the Resource Name would be 'sometemplate.vm'.
+In other words, the resource loader path specified in Velocity Properties is concatenated with the Resource Name in the Velocity Template editor to get the full path to the template file.

 ### Output
 #### Clipboard